Onyeka Okongwu NBA Playoffs Player Props: Hawks vs. Celtics

 Onyeka Okongwu Insights vs. the Celtics

-- Okongwu has taken 6.2 shots per game this season and made 4.0 per game, which account for 6.6% and 8.7%, respectively, of his team's total.
+- This season, Onyeka Okongwu has made 4.0 field goals per game, which accounts for 8.7% of his team's total makes.

-- Giving up 111.4 points per game, the Celtics are the fourth-ranked team in the NBA defensively.
+- Conceding 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.

-- On the boards, the Celtics have allowed 44 rebounds per contest, which puts them 18th in the league.
+- The Celtics are the 18th-ranked squad in the NBA, conceding 44 rebounds per contest.

-- Giving up 23.1 assists per game, the Celtics are the second-ranked squad in the league.
+- In terms of assists, the Celtics have given up 23.1 per contest, second in the league.

 Onyeka Okongwu vs. the Celtics